|

 50 seats

-Strong MTSS implementation depends on more than collecting data.
-It requires collaborative teams that know how to turn data into action.
-In this session, school-based leaders and educators will explore how effective building and grade-level teams can drive continuous improvement and accelerate student reading growth.
-Participants will learn practical structures for establishing and sustaining collaborative teams, including sample meeting agendas and data discussion protocols that support effective decision-making.
-Through an emphasis on the collaborative improvement cycle, this session will help educators move beyond simply explaining the data to actively using the data to strengthen instruction, target supports and improve outcomes for all students.
+This session will emphasize that strong Multi‑Tiered System of Supports (MTSS) implementation requires more than collecting data it depends on collaborative teams that can turn data into action.
+Participants will explore how effective building and grade‑level teams drive continuous improvement and accelerate reading growth.
+They will learn practical structures for establishing and sustaining collaborative teams, including sample agendas and data decision protocols that strengthen decision‑making.
+This session will help educators move beyond simply explaining the data to actively strengthen instruction, target supports and improve outcomes for all students.

-Building or grade levels teams who support MTSS in literacy, PK-12.
-More
+Building or grade-level teams who support MTSS in literacy, PK-12.
+Suzanne Tirado, MSDE More

 Starts: